deco-sites/starting/docs/introduction/tech-stack/en.md

 ---
-description: We use Preact, Deno, Fresh and Twind.
+description: We use Preact, Deno, Fresh and Tailwind.
 If you have previous experience with HTML, CSS, JavaScript, and React, then working with deco.cx will be a breeze for you.
 ---

 Our tech stack is designed to provide a **simple and efficient** solution for